 3. Your Child Needs to Understand They Cannot Touch Their Piercing, Aside from When They Clean It.

-Children have their hands on everything, its what kids do… If they are constantly touching their piercing with unclean hands, this increases their risk of infection by introducing bacteria to an open wound.
+If they are constantly touching their piercing with unclean hands, this increases their risk of infection by introducing bacteria to an open wound.
 We do not want them touching their piercing aside from when they have clean hands or are cleaning it.

 4. Your Body Is Still Changing When You’re Young, Even Your Earlobes.